Mughal conquest of Garha

+Rani Durgavati positioned her forces in Narrai, a valley situated between a hilly range on one side and the Gaur and Narmada rivers on the other.
+In a valiant display of bravery, Rani Durgavati's son, Vir Narayan, joined the battle and pushed the Mughal army back thrice.

+However, he was wounded and forced to retreat to safety.
+As the battle raged on, Rani Durgavati sustained severe injuries.
+Faced with the inevitability of defeat, Rani Durgavati took her own life on June 24, 1564.

+Her act of self-sacrifice and unwavering determination in the face of overwhelming odds earned her the status of a martyr, and her martyrdom day is commemorated as ‘Balidan Diwas’ to this day.

+The Rani committed suicide during the battle and the young prince Vir Narayan died in action during the Siege of Chouragarh.
+The women trapped in the siege committed jauhar before Asaf Khan could take the fortress.

 Afterwards, Asaf Khan retained most of the spoils, including 800 of the thousand captured war elephants and many precious metals, for himself.
 He presented 200 war elephants to Akbar at Jaunpur on 13 July 1565, but soon feared retribution by the finance minister Muzaffar Khan and fled on 17 September 1565 to Ilahabad Subah.
 However, he soon submitted and was restored to his position.

 Parts of the annexed Garha kingdom were returned to Chandra Shah, Rani Durgavati's brother-in-law, by Akbar in 1567, who saw little gain from retaining the kingdom.
 The remaining part, consisting of ten forts, was annexed into the Malwa Subah of the empire, which had recently been acquired in the Mughal conquest of Malwa.